theorangepotato/programming-languages-2019/exercises2.md

 For the test: There will be 5 points (out of a total of 100 for the course).

-- Two questions about writing out a rule of hoare logic (watch out for the rules in red in the [lecture](https://hackmd.io/@m5rnD-8SSPuuSHTKgXvMjg/Hy135C2tH))
+- Two questions, one point each, about writing out a rule of hoare logic (watch out for the rules in red in the [lecture](https://hackmd.io/@m5rnD-8SSPuuSHTKgXvMjg/Hy135C2tH))

-- One question about finding an invariant.
+- One question of one point about finding an invariant.

 - Two points for proving a given invariant correct.